 How To Get Your First Client

-When starting out as a beginner in the wedding planning industry, many would see getting leads as a major challenge for their business.
+You can’t be shy about marketing your business.
+When starting out as a first time business owner, many would see getting leads as a major challenge for their business.
 It is understandable that this may be your first experience planning and it might seem a bit difficult to do but to get clients you need to be ready to communicative and outgoing.
-To help you get started, we have put together few points on booking your first client.
+To help you get started, and especially from a wedding planning background, we have put together few points which may be helpful on booking your first client.

 For many who are new to the wedding industry, figuring out what to charge your client could go wrong if you do not have any clue about your wedding local market.
 You can start by finding out what your competitors are already doing, what brides would be looking for in your service that have not been met yet.
 This way, you have a competitive advantage and you are able to have enough demand in the market to support your business.